 Bio (Robert Aucoin)

-Robert will be completing his EdD in Educational Leadership and Policy Studies at UBC in the spring of 2013.
+Aucoin completed his EdD in Educational Leadership and Policy Studies at UBC in 2013.
 His research has earned him the AMTEC graduate student stipend and the Canadian Network for Innovation in Education graduate scholarship.
 Previously, he won the AVENTIS Award for innovation in educational technology and health research.
-Aucoin also holds an MA in Educational Technology and a BSc in Math.
+Aucoin also holds a Master of Arts in Educational Technology and a Bachelor of Science in Math.